mrkamel/search_cop/README.md

 end
 ```

-However, this often not desirable.
+However, this is often not desirable.
 Therefore, AttrSearchable can exploit the
 fulltext index capabilities of MySQL and PostgreSQL.
 To use already existing
 fulltext indices, simply tell AttrSearchable to use them via: